d0ivanov/authstrategies/README.md

 in your code.

+## Helpers

+    authenticate!
-To authenticate a user call authenticate!
+To authenticate a user call
+    authenticated?
-To check if a user is authenticated call authenticated?
+To check if a user is authenticated
+    current_user
-To get the currently logged in user call current_user To logout the user class logout.
+To get the currently logged in user
+    logout
+To logout the user

+    login_path
+returns the login path as a string
+    logout_path
+returns the logout path as a string
+    signup_path
-login_path returns the login path as a string logout_path returns the logout path as a string signup_path returns the signup path as a string
+returns the signup path as a string

 ## Callbacks

     after_set_user
 This is called every time the user is set.
-The user is set:
-=> on each request when they are accessed for the first time via env['warden'].user => when the user is initially authenticated
-=> when the user is set via the set_user method Courtesy of Warden, for more information check the warden callbacks wiki
+The user is set: on each request when they are accessed for the first time via env['warden'].user when the user is initially authenticated when the user is set via the set_user method Courtesy of Warden, for more information check the warden callbacks wiki

     after_authentication